 | Wynn, Jennifer | 2711 Desoto Pkwy Ne, Fort Payne, AL 35967 | 256-997-9400 |

-A subset of the complete Alabama real estate agent list including only the 19,852 agents with email addresses but excluding address, phone, fax, mobile and license information.
-It DOES include name, city, state, zip and county.
+Includes the exact same 2,103,380 agents as the full-record version above but excludes address, phone, fax, mobile and license information.
+It DOES include name, office name, city, state, zip and county.